mortizm1988/PhD_accounting_governance/slides.md

 ---
 **Shareholder and the market of corporate control**

-Ortiz et al. (2023) find that industry reporting facilitates the screening and foster the acquisitions of hidden champeons.
+Ortiz et al. (2023) find that industry reporting facilitates the screening and evaluation of hidden/opacque targets.

 **Labor Negotiations**